csara1/key_frame_extraction_public/README.md

 All the required libraries are mentioned in requirement.txt file.

-Use pip install -r requirement.txt to install all the requirements.
+Use pip install -r requirements.txt to install all the requirements.

 # How to run the code: